JPTorres-Analyst/How-Can-a-Wellness-Technology-Company-Play-It-Smart-/README.md

 <img src=https://i.stack.imgur.com/bADSk.png/>

-Before we start to make changes to the data, we are going to call some libraries that will help us with the process phase:
+Before we start to make changes to the data, we are going to import some libraries that will help us with the process phase:

 ```
 library(tidyverse)